 Scott’s Cheap Flights and I Know The Pilot

 As far as email lists go, there are two brilliant ones that I swear by for finding cheap flight deals.
 They frequently deliver hot-off-the-press deals direct to your inbox and some of them are ridiculously good.
 Scott’s Cheap Flights specializes in international flights only, whereas I Know The Pilot picks up the slack on the domestic flight front.
-As a digital nomad, my inbox is sacred – so you know that these services both making the cut means that they are both well worth it.

 Scott’s Cheap Flights